LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

 Parent container for cosponsors of an amendment.
 Read more [about cosponsors](https://www.congress.gov/help/legislative-glossary#glossary_cosponsor) on Congress.gov.
 Only Senate amendments will have this deeper level.
 A `<cosponsors>` element may include the following children:
 -	`<item>`
     -	Container for a cosponsor of an amendment.
-An `<item>` element may include the following children:
+An `<item>` element is repeatable and may include the following children:
         -	`<bioguideId>` (e.g. P000449)
             -	The unique identifier for the amendment cosponsor, as assigned in the [Biographical Directory of the United States Congress, 1774-Present](http://bioguide.congress.gov/).
             -	View a [field values list of Bioguide identifiers](https://www.congress.gov/help/field-values/member-bioguide-ids) for current and former members in Congress.gov.